Robotech (comics): Comico (1985-1989)

+Comico did not get the license to adapt Robotech II: The Sentinels however at least one internal mock-up cover for a Sentinels comic was created.
+Comico's final issue pointed fans to Eternity's run of The Sentinels, which began 3 months prior.

 Eternity (1988-1994)

-Eternity Comics started with direct adaptations of the Sentinels scripts and novels into comic format.
-However, they also began writing additional stories that expanded the canon beyond the initial 85 animated episodes and The Sentinels.
+Eternity Comics began publishing Robotech comics in 1988 with a license that only included The Sentinels series, which included direct adaptations of the scripts and novels as well as prequels and guide books that had The Sentinels branding in their title.
+In 1991 Eternity Comics' license with Harmony Gold expanded beyond The Sentinels, allowing for their titles to take place in any part of the Robotech timeline.
 Also, as the series progressed, the writers began deviating from the Sentinels novels, adding new story elements and new characters.
 For the entirety of the Eternity run, the artwork for the Sentinels adaptation was handled by Jason and John Waltrip.

 When Malibu Comics was purchased by Marvel Comics, Eternity (a Malibu imprint) was closed.
 The Robotech comics license was acquired by Academy Comics, an independent publisher.